 Chicken Chettinad is one of the best tasty, spicy, and aromatic South Indian curry dishes from Chettinad Cuisine, Tamilnadu.
 This curry also called Kuzhambu is traditionally prepared with freshly ground Chettinad masala powder that makes the dish aromatic and flavorful.
 The recipe I have shared here shows you how to make an authentic Chettinad Chicken with easy step-by-instructions with video.
-This Chicken Chettinad gravy is a perfect side dish for biryani, parotta, roti, idli, dosa, or white rice, and can be made in the instant pot or pan.
+This Chicken Chettinad gravy is a perfect side dish for biryani, parotta, roti, idli, dosa, or rice dishes such as white rice, basmati rice and can be made in the instant pot or pan.

 What is Chicken Chettinad?

 Chettinad Chicken is an authentic side dish that has its origin from the Chettinad cuisine of Tamilnadu.
 The gravy is usually prepared with freshly ground Chettinad masalas like Kalpasi, star anise, javitri, cumin, coriander seeds, gundu chilies, and coconut.
 Most importantly the curry is cooked with sesame oil which gives a hearty flavor and taste to the dish.

 While there are tons of chicken curries enjoyed by all of us across the globe, this Chettinad Chicken Gravy/kuzhambu is unique for its aroma and taste.
 And it all comes from the special blend of Chettinad chicken masala powder.
 And it is usually served for lunch and dinner.